Skip to Content

 Then add the minced garlic and cook for an additional minute, or until the garlic is fragrant.
 Be sure to stir frequently to prevent the garlic from burning and becoming bitter.

-1. Stove Top/Immersion Blender Method:
+1. Stove Top Blender Method:

 Bring the mixture to a light boil and reduce heat to a simmer.
-Cook, stirring occasionally for 15 – 20 minutes.
+Cook, stirring occasionally for 15 – 20 minutes

-Then carefully use your immersion blender to blend the soup completely, then add 1 to 2 tablespoons olive oil and blend again.
+Then carefully use your immersion blender to blend the soup completely.
+Then add 1 to 2 tablespoons olive oil and blend again.
 Add additional salt and pepper, to taste.

 If you don’t have an immersion blender you can add the cooked roasted butternut squash soup to a blender and pulse until smooth.